 …Making stuff up since 1978

-was born and raised in the somewhat isolated but beautiful mountainous town of Lander, Wyoming.
-Here she cultivated her love of the written word, as the nearest decent record store was a good two-hour drive away and the one local radio station played only country and classical music at that time.
-Weren’t not for that, Ms. Linhart might today be a rock star, or at the very least have better taste in music.
+Sandra Miller Linhart was born and raised in the somewhat isolated but beautiful mountainous town of Lander, Wyoming.
+There she cultivated her love of the written word, as the nearest decent record store was a good two-hour drive away and the one local radio station played only country and classical music at that time.
+Were it not for that, Ms. Linhart might today be a rock star, or at the very least have better taste in music.

 Ms. Linhart is a member of the Society of Children’s Book Writers and Illustrators (SCBWI), Missouri Writers Guild (MWG), and the Military Writers Society of America (MWSA).
 Additionally, she is the Editor of MWSA’s quarterly magazine, Dispatches.
-Look for her upcoming titles: Monica, Lost and Shared Weight.
+Look for her upcoming titles: Searching for Darcy and Shared Weight.

 - MWSA Dispatch, Summer 2017: Children’s Books for Military Families